trapier/cldemo-automation-ansible/README.md

              |            |       |            |
              +------------+       +------------+

-This topology is also described in the `topology.dot` and `topology.json` files.
 Additionally, an out of band management server that can SSH into the leafs and spines via the specified hostnames is required.
 Setting up this topology is outside the scope of this document.